Open-Attestation/oa-encryption/README.md

 #### keyLength

-The key size should be at least 128 bits.
+The key size should be 256 bits.
 See this [NIST publication](http://csrc.nist.gov/publications/nistpubs/800-38D/SP-800-38D.pdf) to learn more.

 #### ivLength